“limpid, pliable, steady singing of the highest order”- (Opera Today)

-In the 2018/2019 season, Ms. Gal covered the roles of Leïla in Les pêcheurs de perles and Giulietta in the world premiere of Tarik O’Regan’s The Phoenix at HGO.
-A pioneer of new works, she also premiered Jamie Leidwinger’s commissioned song cycle "Sheltered Garden" with pianist Blair Salter as part of the Rienzi Recital Series.
+In the 2018-19 season, Ms. Gal covered the roles of Leïla in Les pêcheurs de perles and Giulietta in the world premiere of Tarik O’Regan’s The Phoenix at HGO.
+An advocate for new works, she also premiered Jamie Leidwinger’s commissioned song cycle "Sheltered Garden" with pianist Blair Salter as part of the Rienzi Recital Series.
 She went on to perform the role of Anne Egerman in A Little Night Music at the Aspen Summer Music Festival.

 An artist distinguishable by her musicality and artistic ingenuity, Ms. Gal participated in Marilyn Horne’s The Song Continues Workshop at Carnegie Hall, was a Vocal Fellow at Ravinia’s Steans Music Institute, and is an alumnus of Houston Grand Opera’s Young Artist Vocal Academy.
 Other operatic performances include First Wood Sprite in Rusalka and Pousette in Manon (Des Moines Metro Opera); Sandrina in La Finta Giardiniera, Amy in Little Women, and Lauretta in Gianni Schicchi (Rice University); and Pastourelle in L’enfant et les sortilèges (Aspen Summer Music Festival).
 In 2018, Ms. Gal was awarded Second Prize in Houston Grand Opera’s Eleanor McCollum Competition.

 She is a graduate of Mannes College in New York City (B.M. in Vocal Performance) and Rice University's Shepherd School of Music (M.M. in Opera Performance), having been the recipient of both the Renée Fleming and Cecilia Bartoli Scholarships in Voice.
-She is a pianist and native of Cocoa Beach, Florida.
+Ms. Gal is additionally a pianist and native of Cocoa Beach, Florida.
 Upcoming engagements include a Broadway Pops Concert with The Space Coast Symphony, competinng in The 58th Edition of the Tenor Viñas Competition in Barcelona, and a role debut as Musetta in La bohème with Annapolis Opera.